BC CONSENSUS ON BRAIN INJURY

 ABOUT THE PROJECT

-We are embarking on three years of research (2022-2025) that will be guided by yearly B.C.
+Three years of research (2022-2025) guided by yearly B.C.
 Consensus Building Days

 To act on recommendations of the BC Heads Together Think Tanks, a joint summit of multiple key stakeholders’ perspectives and research evidence, we are undertaking a multi-year project to gather data and knowledge for the purpose of developing a Consensus Statement on Research and Community Priorities, which could include best practices in serving individuals with a brain injury and concurrent mental health conditions and substance use/addiction challenges.